HumanSignal/label-studio/docs/source/guide/storage.md

 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Local Files** as the storage type.
 5. Specify the name of the local directory.
+Label Studio assumes a root directory of `\`.
+To specify a different directory, see [Run Label Studio on Docker and use local storage](start.html#Run_Label_Studio_on_Docker_and_use_local_storage).
 6. (Optional) Adjust the remaining parameters.
 See [Optional parameters](#Optional-parameters-5) on this page for more details.
 7. Click **Add Storage**.

-8. Repeat these steps for **Target Storage** to sync completed data annotations to a local directory.
+> Warning: Serving data from the local file system can be a security risk.
+If you're sure you know what you're doing, set `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true` in your environment setup.
+Without this setting, URLs in tasks that point to local files won't work.

 ### Optional parameters